First Presbyterian Church (Clarksville, Arkansas)

 The First Presbyterian Church is a historic church building at 212 College Avenue in Clarksville, Arkansas.
 It is a two-story steel-framed structure, finished in brick.
 It is rectangular, with a central sanctuary flanked on the sides by office and meeting spaces.
 At the center of its roof is a dome, which is obscured by gabled parapets on the street-facing facades.
 The church was designed by Rogers based architect A.O.
 Clarke, and was completed in 1922 for a congregation founded in 1840.
 It is the finest example of Classical Revival architecture in Johnson County.

 The building was listed on the National Register of Historic Places in 1991.

+Facing rising costs and a dwindling congregation, the church moved to the chapel at the University of the Ozarks in 2017.
+As of 2026, the building is for sale.